1500 JFK Blvd Suite 312

 Mediation services are negotiations conducted under the auspices of a skilled mediator.
 The mediator does not decide who is right or wrong, but instead helps the parties find common ground so they can settle their dispute with less expense, less aggravation, less time and less uncertainty.
 The disputants are then able to move on with their lives.
 Often it is a “win-win” outcome.

 I serve as a member of the Alternative Dispute Resolution (ADR) Committee of the International Trademark Association (INTA).
 I am also on the INTA Panel of Trademark Mediators.
+I am also a qualified mediator on the roster of New Jersey court-approved civil mediators.

 Mediation and Arbitration Services